RobertASmithBresMed/plumberHE/README.md

 ```

+## Example App

+An example app can be found in the `app files` folder.
+This contains a very simple R shiny application which allows users to query the API for different variable inputs.

 ## Creating the automated workflow

 The automated workflow is run on GitHub actions at 00:01 at the first of each month, and can be found in `.github/workflows/auto_model_run.yml`.